 What Do Cyber Insurance Policies Cover?

-A good cyber liability insurance plan should cover expenses resulting from a cyber attack on your business’ infrastructure or data.
+A good cyber liability insurance plan should cover expenses resulting from a cyberattack on your business’ infrastructure or data.
 This can include:

 - Coverage to repair or rebuild infrastructure that’s been damaged following an attack